NuzulFirdaly/Greenr/README.md

 -file upload feature whereby users can upload a picture of a fridge to detect if it is a samsung fridge or lg fridge -after the model detects the brand of the fridge, it redirects to the product listing page with the identified brand

+##  Samuel

+> AI Feature
+### **Image classification on LG Fridge Models**
+- Utilized a pretrained VGG16 model
+- Images are scraped from the offical LG website
+- User will upload a picture of a LG fridge and it will be able to detect the fridge model through the function /filepredict